trax-project/moodle-trax-logs/doc/config.md

 5. This mode is **future-proof**.
 Events that are not currently supported by the plugin stay in the Moodle standard logstore.
 They may be supported and processed in the future.

-However, there is also a drawback to this mode.
-As the transfer is asynchronous, there is a **risky period** after an event is triggered and before it is processed by the plugin.
-During this period, some data may change or disappear from the Moodle database.
-This may lead to inacurrate information in the generated Statements, or the impossibility to generate some Statements.

-The solution is to keep the period as short as possible.
-By default, the plugin runs the CRON job every minute, which should be fine.

-However, there is a higher risk when you want to transfer the Moodle history from the standard log store.
-[Risky events](events.md) are listed on the events page.

 ## Data privacy